 The cultural, social, and historical aspects that define Spanish identity are examined from its inception to the end of the seventeenth century.
 In addition, the major literary currents associated with each period are studied.

-Prerequisite: SPAN 202 or consent of department chair.
+Prerequisite: SPAN 202 or SPAN 202W, or consent of department chair.

 Offered: Fall.